 Christine B. Hunter, R.N., B.S.N.

-- Christine Hunter serves on the Task Force for the Mentoring Program Committee of the Parkinson Foundation and on the Executive Board of Tourette Association of Texas.
+- Christine Hunter serves on the task force for the Mentoring Program Committee of the Parkinson Foundation and on the executive board of Tourette Association of Texas.

 - She is working with the Parkinson Foundation to partner with the Edmond J. Safra Visiting Nurse Faculty Program to bring this program to the Houston area in the spring 2019.

 The PDCMDC continues to be at the forefront of research into Parkinson’s disease and other neurodegenerative and movement disorders.
 Our focus is on the most compassionate and expert clinical care and research into genetics, experimental therapeutics and surgical treatments for movement disorders as well as training future experts and leaders in the field.
-Please consider a gift today to help advance our clinical, research and educational mission.
+Please consider a gift today to help advance our clinical, research and educational areas.